• Skip to primary navigation

 Hanukkah Sugar Cookies

 Sweet vanilla flavored cookies.
-Easy and fun activity with the kids for Hanukkah.
+Easy and fun activity with the kids for Hanukkah and perfect as an edible gift too.

 Print Recipe Pin Recipe